Where do I get your colouring books from?

 Can I photocopy my book?

 Please don’t photocopy our designs.
 If you’ve purchased the book, you can access a free downloadable PDF file with all the designs in it.
 You can use these again and again, for personal use.
 (We define ‘personal use’ to mean for you and your family.)
 If you’d like to share colouring sheets with your group, you can purchase printable downloads and print out the number of copies you need.
 The reason we do this is because it helps to support the artist and keep food in her fridge.

 I want a big colouring poster for my event.
 Do you have them?

 Yes, we do.
 Some are easily downloadable right now.
-You can see what we have right here.
-If your design doesn’t have a poster option, we are happy to create a poster version for you.
+You can see what we have on our Collections page.
+If the design you like doesn’t have a poster option, we are happy to create a poster version for you.
 Get in touch via our contact page.

 Should I use pens or pencils?